Skip to main content

 10 years from now, when you and your spouse are celebrating your anniversary, you will pull out photographs from your wedding and will reminisce about the unforgettable time you spent at Abney Hall.
 Your wedding photos will be with you forever, and as such, we work closely with you and your photographer to suggest extra-special photo op spots that you can only find on Abney Hall grounds.

 From the grand staircase and French-inspired courtyard to our manicured gardens and lovely pond, there is no shortage of photo-op locations for your photographer to choose from.
-As one of the most popular wedding venues in Lancaster, SC, we have worked with dozens of photographers over the years.
+As one of the most popular wedding venues near Lancaster, SC, we have worked with dozens of photographers over the years.

 Our experience has allowed us to cultivate a list of preferred photographers - all of whom have the talent to take your pictures to the next level in a setting they're familiar with.
 We encourage you to check out our gallery to get a sense of the scope of our wedding venue and gain inspiration from other happy couples.